Mark those calendars for Jan. 29, 2021. This is the date the former Trump Plaza Hotel & Casino is scheduled to be imploded.

 Will a new casino be built in Trump Plaza’s place?

 Don’t bet on it.
-For one.
-Atlantic City casinos are operating at 25% capacity as a result of the state mandated coronavirus restrictions.
+For one, Atlantic City casinos are operating at 25% capacity as a result of state-mandated coronavirus restrictions.

 More importantly, the land comes with a deed restriction preventing future casino development.